AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 Data and analysis on wind tunnel and bLS measurement of ammonia volatilation from field-applied slurry, associated with research paper currently in progress.

 # In progress
-This a work in progress.
+This is a work in progress.
 The paper has not yet been published.

 # Maintainer